Why is the Development of Cognitive Skills in Children Important?

 Singing in front of them and helping them read is the key

-It is believed that music helps children develop healthy skills as it soothes and creates a positive attitude and environment.
+It is believed that music helps develop healthy cognitive skills in children as it soothes and creates a positive attitude and environment.

 Answer your child’s questions